futurearchitecture/ArchVault/1 - Inbox/Example - User Stories to Code.md

 As an administrator, I want to be able to manage and view all user registrations so that I can monitor activity and prevent unauthorized access.

-generate a detailed list of the components of the system
+GPT Prompt: generate a detailed list of the components of the system

 -Database to store user information
 -Registration page